-- (b) Based on the information and explanations provided by the management of the Company, there is not more than one core investment company within the Group (as defined in theCore Investment Companies (Reserve Bank) Directions, 2016) and accordingly reportingunderclause3(xvi)(d)ofthe Order is notapplicable. - (xvii) The Company has not incurred cash losses during the financial year covered by our audit and in the immediately preceding financial year. - (xviii)There has been no resignation of the statutory auditors of the Company during the year and accordingly the reporting under clause 3(xviii) of the Order is not applicable to the Company. - (xix) According to the information and explanations given to us and based on our examination of the records of the company and on the basis of the financial ratios (refer Note 37.33 to the standalone financial statements), ageing and expected dates of realization of financial assets and payment of financial liabilities, other information accompanying the standalone financial statements, our knowledge of the Board of Directors and management plans, we are of the opinion that no material uncertainty exists as on the date of the audit report that company is not capable of meeting its liabilities existing at the date of balance sheet as and when they fall due within a period of one year from the balance sheet date.
+- (b) Based on the information and explanations provided by the management of the Company. there is not more than one core investment company within the Group (as defined in the Core Investment Companies (Reserve Bank) Directions, 2016) and accordingly reportingunderclause3(xvi)(d)of the Order is not applicable. - (xvii) The Company has not incurred cash losses during the financial year covered by our audit and the immediately preceding financial year. - (xviii) There hasbeen no resignation of the statutory aud itors of the Company during the year and accordingly reporting under clause 3(xviii) is not applicable to the company. - (xix) According to the information and explanations given to us and based on our examination of the records of the company and on the basis of the financial ratios(refer Note 38.32 to the stand alone financial statement), ageing and expected dates of realization of financial assets and payment of financial liabilities, other information accompanying the financial statements, our knowledge of the Board of Directors and management plans, we are of the opinion that no material uncertainty exists as on the date of the audit report that company is not capable of meeting its liabilities existing at the date of balance sheet as and when they fall due within a period of one year from the balance sheet date.
 We, however, state that this is not an assurance as to the future viability of the Company.
 We further state that our reporting is based on the facts up to the date of the audit report and we neither give any guarantee nor any assurance that all liabilities falling due within a period of one year from the balance sheet date, will get discharged by the Company as and when they fall due. - (xx) There are no unspent amounts towards Corporate Social Responsibility(CSR)requiring a transfer to a Fund specified in Schedule VII to the Companies Act in compliance with second proviso to sub-section (5) of Section 135 of the said Act.
 Accordingly, reporting under clause3(xx) of the order is not applicable for the year. - (xxi) The reporting under clause 3(xxi) of the Order is not applicable in respect of audit of the standalone financial statements.
 Accordingly, no comment in respect of the said clause has been included in this report.